hallpaz/MLforNewMedia/docs/Tools for AI Graphics.md

 The main data structure is called `Meshes` and it's used to represent a batch of 3D meshes - point clouds can be interpreted as a particular case when we have no faces information.
 A `Meshes` object is composed of a list of tensor of vertices and a list of tensors of faces.

-> all code examples are based on the course "Introduction to PyTorch3D", SIGGRAPH Asia 2020.
+> **all code examples in this page are from the course "Introduction to PyTorch3D", SIGGRAPH Asia 2020.**

     ```python
     import torch